Arakade/navhack/NotesEtc/devPlan.md

 	*	`mergeWith(Location)`
 		Merges another `Location` with this one.

-### LocationProvider class

-*	Given a lat+lon, provides a `Location` in async API (specifically to allow server calls).
-Abstracts server calls and caching.
-	Likely `LocationProvider.getUpdate(lat, lon, function successCallback(Location), function failureCallback(error))`

 ## OSMLocationProvider : OSM data loading

-(Currently implemented in `rnib-dataLoad.js` but needs to be modified to implement the unifying `LocationProvider` interface.)
+(Currently implemented in `rnib-dataLoad.js` but implements the unifying `LocationProvider` interface.)

 Algorithm (from Steve):
 Given lat + long.
 Find nearest node on a way.
 That node will hopefully have a name which is the street you're on.